fidesmo/apdu-over-ble/spec/apdu-service-spec.md

 ![BLE packet structure](fig/ble-packet-structure.png)

 which contains the following fields:
+- `len`: total sequence length
+- `totn_pkt`: total packets number
 - `pkt_nbr`: sequence number of the fragment, encoded in one byte
 - `data`: payload.
 Fragment of the APDU Commands/Responses sequence

-The data follows a big-endian byte order (byte 0 sent first), and litle endian bit order in each byte:
+The data follows a big-endian byte order (byte 0 sent first), and little endian bit order in each byte:

 ![Endianess](fig/endianess.png)